Brutally Honest Review

 Inventions are considered at all stages of development from napkin sketches to production units.

 Here's the fine print:

-- Please understand that we say "no" more often than "yes."
+- Please understand that we reject inventions more often than accept.

-- If we say "yes" we'll offer you one of the following:
+- If we accept your invention, we will offer you one of the following:

-- Licensing - Invention City licenses your invention and pays you a royalty with no further investment from you (the royalty depends on many details including profit margin, how developed the invention is, patent protection, risk and investment requirements) or;
+- Licensing - Invention City licenses your invention, handles all further development and patents and pays you royalties with no further investment from you (the royalty depends on many details including profit margin, how developed the invention is, patent protection, risk and investment requirements) or;

 - We're rated A+ with the BBB and work hard to fulfill our promises.